hyiltiz/vim-plugins-profile/README.md

 Then open the `profile.png` file for the result!
 It is that simple.

-Even you can run it without installation:
+You can even run it without installation (exmaple shown for Ruby):

 ```ruby
 # Ruby version as an example: